idvoretskyi/linode-gpu-k8s/README.md

 ./deploy.sh help          # Show all commands
 ```

-See [Deployment Guide](docs/deployment.md) for detailed procedures.
+For detailed documentation and procedures, see the sections below and the `tofu/modules/README.md` file.

 ## Configuration

-Default configuration deploys to Chicago (us-ord) with GPU operator enabled.
+Default configuration deploys to Chicago (us-ord) with GPU operator and monitoring enabled.
 Customize by creating `tofu/tofu.tfvars`:

 ```hcl
 # Basic cluster configuration